 Beaune, “the Capital of Burgundy”

-Beaune has a population of approximately 20,000 people and it is not only one of France’s most well known wine producing towns.
+Beaune has a population of approximately 20,000 people.
+It is not only one of France’s most well-known wine-producing towns.
 It is also a town rich in history.
 Here you will find cobblestone streets flanked by lovely, well preserved medieval houses with charming courtyards.
-And of course, the fantastic Hotel-Dieu, which alone makes it worth while to visit Beaune.
-Hotel Dieu is owned by the charity institution Hospices de Beaune.
+And of course, the fantastic Hôtel-Dieu, which alone makes it worthwhile to visit Beaune.
+Hôtel Dieu is owned by the charity institution Hospices de Beaune.

 But the most valuable treasures in Beaune are not immediately visible.
 Who would suspect that hidden away in underground cellars lie bottles of wine worth – well I would not even hazard a guess at their value.

-Many famous wine houses have their offices and cellars in Beaune itself.
-Joseph Drouhin, Louis Jadot, Louis Latour, Bouchard Aine, Bouchard Pere et Fils, Patriarche, Chanson and many more.
+Many famous wine houses, négociants, have their offices and cellars in Beaune itself.
+Joseph Drouhin, Louis Jadot, Louis Latour, Bouchard Aîné, Bouchard Père et Fils, Patriarche, Chanson and many more.
 The two last you can visit quite easily for a nominal entrance fee.
 It is worth it, just to get a look at their impressive cellars.
 The cellar of Patriarche with its 15,000 square metres of wine storage, is, it is said, the largest cellar in Burgundy.

-Naturally there are plenty of restaurants, cafes, wine stores and everything else you need to make for a pleasant visit.
+Naturally, there are plenty of restaurants, cafés, wine shops and everything else you need to make for a pleasant visit.
 But watch out for the wines stores.
 Some of them are tourist traps.
-Buying red Bourgogne is always a bit risky because the quality varies enormously between the different producers.
+Buying red bourgogne is always a bit risky because the quality varies enormously between the different producers.

 For the mind – books, and more books